 Living shorelines are protected from erosion using plantings of natural materials like oyster shell and mangroves.

 The new interactive web-based story map shares the stories and accomplishments of our formerly-funded students.

-Two graduate students at Florida universities have been named recipients of scholarships from the Aylesworth Foundation for the Advancement of Marine Science.
+Two graduate students have received scholarships from the Aylesworth Foundation for the Advancement of Marine Science.

 The workshop is from 8:30 a.m. to 4:00 p.m. at the Cedar Key Community Center, 809 6th Street.
 For those who cannot attend, the workshop will also be streamed live on Facebook on the Florida Artificial Reefs Facebook page.

 Four students from Florida universities have each received $2,000 from the Florida Sea Grant Scholars program to support their research.

 The President’s budget has been released and it proposes elimination of the Sea Grant program.

 Written by a team of marine education experts and lavishly illustrated, this book will spark interest in young readers while it informs adults about sea turtle biology and ecology, as well as efforts by scientists and wildlife conservationists to understand and protect these fascinating creatures.

 Rick O’Connor, Florida Sea Grant agent for UF/IFAS Extension in Escambia County, has been awarded the 2017 Don Sweat Sea Grant Extension Award.